vishaltak/gitlab-development-kit/doc/advanced.md

 #### Performance

 WSL allocates up to 50% of your RAM by default for the Linux OS.

+Increase the allocation to WSL to meet the minimum requirements.
+See [Supported methods](../README.md#supported-methods).

 ## Apply custom patches for Ruby